ctp-eos/ctp-eos/investors/README.md

-# CTP-EOS Hardware & Brand Market Strategy
+# CTP-EOS + CTP Hardware & Brand Market Strategy

 ## CTP-EOS: The Branded OS Launching a New Era of Computing